 What is the best way to treat dark spots?

-The dermatologist gold-standard formula for treating hyperpigmentation (caused by any of the above) is the Kligman formula, a prescription named after it's inventor, dermatologist Dr. Albert Kilgman.
+The dermatologist gold-standard formula for treating hyperpigmentation (caused by any of the above) is the Kligman formula, a prescription named after its inventor, dermatologist Dr. Albert Kilgman.
 It was originally formulated in 1975 and has remained the most effective topical treatment formula for fading dark spots ever since.
-Due to its proven, long-term efficacy and safety, it was the inspiration behind the Medicated Dark Spot Remover, formulated by Dr. Yoram Harth, now available to achieve similar results without a prescription.
+Due to its proven, long-term efficacy and safety, it was the inspiration behind the Advanced Dark Spot remover, formulated by Dr. Yoram Harth, now available to achieve similar results without a prescription.

 What is the Kligman formula?

-The original Kligman formula has been—and still is—the most popular physician prescribed treatment option for hyperpigmentation.
-Dr. Kligman's idea was to combine several key ingredients to help fade dark spots quickly and effectively.
+The original Kligman formula has been—and still is—the most popular physician-prescribed treatment option for hyperpigmentation.
+Dr. Kligman's idea was to combine several key ingredients with helping fade dark spots quickly and effectively.
 The formula has been tweaked slightly over time and is typically found with the below triple combination of compounds;

-1. Hydroquinone: a medical-grade skin lightening agent (~4-8%) reduces the activity of tyrosinase, an enzyme involved in the production of new melanin (i.e pigment).
+1. Hydroquinone: a medical-grade skin lightening agent (~4-8%) reduces tyrosinase activity, an enzyme involved in the production of new melanin (i.e., pigment).
 It is more effective than other brightening ingredients such as kojic acid, glycolic acid, and azelaic acid.